DISTANCE: 68.3 miles*

 Section 1 also offers hikers some logistical challenges that, though unique to this stretch, are emblematic of the kinds of situations a hiker is likely to find on the Oregon Coast Trail and are atypical of other long-distance trails.
 Legal camping is scarce in places, and you may have to choose among stealth or dispersed camping, long days of hiking, or perhaps a night in an inn.
 You’ll need to time your walk south from Cannon Beach carefully in order to hit Hug Point at low tide; if you're timing is off, you can leave the highway at Arcadia Beach and walk the highway shoulder for a mile—one of only two short highway stretches in this section.

 *Everyone counts mileage on the OCT a little differently.
-This is the number I came up with for my forthcoming Hiking the Oregon Coast Trail.
-It differs a little from the figure in Day Hiking: Oregon Coast.
+This is the number I came up with for my guidebook Hiking the Oregon Coast Trail.
+It differs a little from the figure in my earlier guidebook Day Hiking: Oregon Coast.

 YOU CAN STILL START THE OCT AT PARKING AREA C, AT THE MOUTH OF THE COLUMBIA.
 In April Oregon State Parks announced that the trailhead had moved to Parking Area B, possibnly through 2024, due to construction work on the Columbia River's south jetty.
 In fact, you can still start at Area C, but rather than walking south between the official trailhead posts (now fenced off), take a little trail east through the pines, parallel to the access road, then veer south to where it connects to the old trail and to routes down to the beach.
 You should be able to use this detour throughout construction.
 The parking area restrooms are still open, but access to the viewing platform is blocked.

-OSWALD WEST STATE PARK: The following trail sections are currently closed as a result of windfall from a September 2020 windstorm and may not reopen before May 2023:
+OSWALD WEST STATE PARK: The following trail sections are currently closed as a result of windfall from a September 2020 windstorm.

-NORTH NEAHKAHNIE MOUNTAIN TRAIL: Only the South Neahkahnie Mountain Trail is open for out-and-back hikes; the north trail may not reopen this hiking season.
+NORTH NEAHKAHNIE MOUNTAIN TRAIL: Only the South Neahkahnie Mountain Trail is open for out-and-back hikes; the north trail may not reopen until the end of the 2022 hiking season or later.
 Check the park website for current conditions.
 The alternative is to walk the US 101 shoulder.